googlecodelabs/mlkit-ios/README.md

-Codelabs for ML Kit for Firebase
+Codelabs for ML Kit
 ============

-This repository contains a codelabs for ML Kit for Firebase:
+This repository contains a codelabs for ML Kit:

 * Detect text in images
 * Detect faces and face contour in images
-* Identify objects in images using custom machine learning models

 Introduction
 ------------

-In these codelabs, you will build an iOS app that uses various features of ML Kit for Firebase to recognize text, face contours and identify objects in images.
-You will learn how to use both the built in on-device and cloud Text Recognition APIs, Face Contour Detection APIs, and how to use your own Tensor Flow Lite custom models with ML Kit.
+In these codelabs, you will build an iOS app that uses various features of ML Kit to recognize text and face contours.
+You will learn how to use the built in on-device Text Recognition and Face Contour Detection APIs.

 Pre-requisites
 --------------